amruthamanoharan/Cyclistic-Bike-Share-Analysis/README.md

 - Provide actionable recommendations for improving ridership and revenue.

 ### Project Structure
-- data/: Contains a sample cleaned dataset for demonstration purposes and data_dictionary.md file explains the dataset structure and columns.
+- **data/:** Contains a sample cleaned dataset for demonstration purposes and data_dictionary.md file explains the dataset structure and columns.
-- visuals/: Includes charts created using Excel.
+- **visuals/:** Includes charts created using Excel.
-- README.md: Provides project overview and instructions.
+- **README.md:** Provides project overview and instructions.
-- LICENSE: Contains licensing terms.

   **( To access the full dataset, download it from the following link: